IB: 33 points overall with Three HL subjects at 655

 Credits and levels of learning

 An undergraduate honours degree is made up of 360 credits – 120 at Level 4, 120 at Level 5 and 120 at Level 6.
 If you are a full-time student, you will usually take Level 4 modules in the first year, Level 5 in the second, and Level 6 modules in your final year.
 A standard module is worth 30 credits.
 Some programmes also contain 15-credit half modules or can be made up of higher-value parts, such as a dissertation or a Major Project.

 Please note that due to staff research commitments not all of these modules may be available every year.

-If you don't have a Science or Mathematics-based A-level, you should normally have at least Grade B at GCSE Mathematics.
+If you don't have a Science or Mathematics-based A-level, you should normally have at least Grade B/Grade 6 at GCSE Mathematics.

 We encourage applications from those without a formal qualification in these areas who can demonstrate relevant knowledge, skills and experience.
 We welcome applicants with BTEC qualifications, particularly those predicted DDM.